NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/component_models/machines.md

 \end{align}
 ```

-and for the GENROE model the function used is:
+and for the GENSAE model the function used is:

 ```math
 \begin{align}